ruolin/strawberry/README.md

 ==================

 News
+#### Strawberry 1.0.3 released.
+2/24/2018
+1. Fix a bug when outputing fragment context using -f.
+2. Allow the fragment context output to contain FPKM column which is passed to Strawberry2.

 #### Strawberry 1.0.2 released.
 11/07/2018
 1. Fix a bug when loading the last transcript is out of bound.
 This is an edge case when used the `-g` option.
 Credit goes to [47Lies](https://github.com/47Lies) for reporting the bug and providing